Code-Institute-Submissions/savasana_yoga/README.md

 If a pending comment is approved, it is displayed under the blog post, and if is denied, the comment is removed from the database.

-#### Timetable App

-The Timetable App provides users with the ability to view all yoga classes times and days offered.
-This allows users to choose a class that best suits their schedule.
-Each class in the timetable has a link that directs users to the product detail page of the specific class.

-The timetable page is automatically updated to reflect the current products in the database.
-A user can see all current yoga classes, and the day and time the class is offered.

-The timetable is designed with a bootstrap table, with added media queries for smaller devices.
-The timetable is created with for loops to always reflect the currently offered products.

 All features have been manually tested in a variety of ways.
-This can be read in more detail here:
+This can be read in more detail [here]()

 ### Future Features